 But as I mentioned earlier, you will have an oversupply and may be more prone to having mastitis and clogged ducts if you didn’t pump regular enough.

 Another thing is, you may feel that for the entire day you’re just nursing and pumping and the cycle goes on and on, which can be very tiring.

 But for some moms, they look at it as a sense of accomplishment for their hard work in providing breast milk for their babies, especially once they have achieved their breastfeeding goal.

-Will my baby get enough breast milk if I pump in addition to nursing?
+Will your baby get enough breast milk if you pump in addition to nursing?

 When you start pumping, you may notice that your baby may nurse longer and can be a little bit fussier than usual.